Professor Dr. Amatzia Baram

-Dr. Amatzia Baram is Professor Emeritus at the Department of the History of the Middle East and Director of the Centre for Iraq Studies at the University of Haifa, Israel.
+GIS Expert Dr. Amatzia Baram is a Middle East Forum Writing Fellow, as well as a professor emeritus at the Department of the History of the Middle East and Director of the Centre for Iraq Studies at the University of Haifa, Israel.

 Professor Baram was born in Kibbutz Kfar Menachem in southern Israel and raised and educated there.
 He served as an officer and commanded tank units in the Armored Corps during his regular military service from 1956 to 1960 and while in the reserves.

 After release from regular military service, he worked on the kibbutz farm before graduating in biology and teaching sciences at the kibbutz high school.